doc-jones/GCP-nightly-setup/README.md

 nano ^O to write the file and ^X to exit the editor.
 Make the script executable with `chmod -x shellstarter.sh` .
 Now you can run the file by typing `./shellstarter.sh` at a terminal prompt.

 The follow are the series of prompts you will see in your terminal window during the execution of this script.
-I've added the correct response at the prompt in each of these 8 screenshots.
+I've added the correct response at the prompt in each of the screenshots below.

 ![Script Screenshot 1](https://user-images.githubusercontent.com/37349558/107183789-67671680-69ad-11eb-8218-0bd1dc9e616f.png)